 Infrastructure requirementsEdit on GitHub

-To mitigate security risks, this article describes the system infrastructure requirements for Spryker Marketplace projects.
-When you host your Spryker application in SCCOS, these requirements will be configured for you out of the box.
+This document describes the system infrastructure requirements that help mitigate security risks for Spryker Marketplace projects.
+When you host your Spryker application in SCCOS, these requirements are configured for you out of the box.
 If your system infrastructure (cloud PaaS or on-premise) is managed, you must ensure these security requirements are met.

 Applications resources visibility

-This section contains details about the visibility of the resources in the network
+The following table illustrates the visibility of the resources in the network:

 |SERVICE||RESOURCES AVAILABLE||EXPOSED TO WAN?|